-If you have an exemption from Econ 1 you can take any class that has only Econ 1 as a prerequisite.
-Many students take Econ 10 right after Econ 1 to complete the economics prerequisites.
-Economics 21 and 22 are logical next choices for potential majors, but students are welcome to take any course that looks interesting to them as long as they have the prerequisites.
-The following courses are suitable for first year students.
-The required prerequisites are listed after each course.
-Unless otherwise noted, all courses are offered in fall, winter, and spring Terms.
+Below is a list of courses that are often taken by first year students.
+The required prerequisites are listed in parentheses.
+All major courses require Econ 1 and many require Math 3, so it is important to complete these courses as soon as possible.
+Many students also take Econ 10 early to complete the economics prerequisites.
+Economics 21 and 22 are logical next choices for potential majors, but students are welcome to take any course for which they have the prerequisites.
+Unless otherwise noted, all courses are offered in fall, winter, and spring terms.